jonathan-k-shapiro/terraform-playground/README.md

 However, I can't (I don't think, anyway) pass the provider to the VPC module, and when the aliased provider is used, the module creates the vpc in `us-east-1` and then TF barfs when trying to create subnets in `us-west-2` AZs.

-I'm sure there are several ways to resolve this, but for now I'm just going to use an un-aliased provder and hard-code the region in places where I need it. :oof:
+I'm sure there are several ways to resolve this, but for now I'm just going to use an un-aliased provder and let the VPC module inherit the default provider. :oof:

 ### Needed to explicitly import two routes